Qrashi/minecraft-plugin-downloader/data/data_info.md

                     Please note that there is no way to "offically" keep the tmp directory in order to keep the software folder clean.
                 }

-                (not implemented)* write: The file to write to; a list of things to change.
+                * write: The file to write to; a list of things to change.
                 {
 A                   file: filename (must be of json format)
-                    change: [
+                    changes: [
                         {
 A                           path: Path to field that requires a change e.g ["builds", "downloaded"] (can create values) A                           value: The new value